Lindsay36h/DH110-22F/ASSIGNMENT03/README.md

 11. Are there any research websites or databases you try to avoid using or don’t like to use?
 If so, why?

 ### User Activities 15-20min

+I will now ask you to demonstrate some activities on how you explore environmental research online.
+When you're doing these tasks, use whatever websites/tools you'd normally use, and please think aloud, narrating your thoughts as you navigate through different pages and processes.

+**Activity 1: Find a new research article of interest to you that you would read/use.**
+Could you show me how you might find a new research article that you would read or use?

+1. When presented with the task, what was the first thing you thought to do?
+2. How did you decide what method (or like what tool or resource) to use?
+3. How much time would you spend on an activity like this?
+4. How satisfied are you with the article you found?
+5. Why did you choose this particular website you used?
+    a.
+Can you say why it seems particularly good or poor?
+6. When searching for articles, do you ever keep a list of articles to look into before deciding if you should save/download them?
+7. Are you satisfied with the method you used for this activity?
+How well do these methods work for you?

+**Activity 2: Find another research article you would read/use related to the first article of interest.**
+Could you show me how you might find another research article related or relevant to the first one you found?

+1. When presented with the task, what was the first thing you thought to do?
+2. How did you decide what method (or like what tool or resource) to use?
+3. How much time would you spend on this follow-up activity?
+4. How satisfied are you with the second article you found?
+5. Why did you choose this particular website you used?
+    a.
+Can you say why it seems particularly good or poor?
+6. Are you satisfied with the method you used for this activity?
+How well do these methods work for you?

+**Activity 3: Locate data/a dataset related to the articles of interest found.**
+Could you show me how you might locate data or some statistics related to the environment?

+1. When presented with the task, what was the first thing you thought to do?
+2. How did you decide what method (or like what tool or resource) to use?
+3. How much time would you spend on an activity like this?
+4. How satisfied are you with the data you found?
+5. Why did you choose this particular website you used?
+    a.
+Can you say why it seems particularly good or poor?
+6. When searching for data, like with the articles, do you ever keep a list of datasets to explore further before deciding if you should save/download them?
+7. Are you satisfied with the method you used for this activity?
+How well do these methods work for you?

+### User’s Feedback on Satisfaction & Frustrations  <10min

+Now that we have completed the activities, I would like to know a little bit more about your satisfaction and/or frustrations with the processes you just went through.
+1. When searching for relevant research online, have you had any significant challenges?
+Describe them.
+    a.
+Which websites/tools had these challenges?
+    b.
+What particular qualities about the website/tool made it particularly difficult?
+2. What are some other, perhaps more minor, frustrations you have experienced while searching for research and/or data online?
+3. What are some general website qualities or functionalities you find useful when doing these processes?
+4. I think you mentioned your preferred methodology/website for finding research earlier.
+What specific qualities about that method/website do you like?
+5. What is the most helpful article/data quality a search page can display to help you figure out if the article or data would be beneficial to you?
+6. Are you a part of any groups or communities, online or not, that discuss environmental research?
+    a.
+Within the group, is there a common methodology or preferred website to use to find research?

+### User Expectations  <5min

+1. If you could add any feature to an environmental research website, what would you add?
+2. What features do you expect most research sites to have?
+3. Are there any surprising features you have come across when using websites for environmental research?
+Describe them.

+### Wrap-up & Closing

+I've been asking you a lot of questions.
+Is there anything you would like to ask me?
+I think we are coming to the end of our session today.
+Before we end the session, are there any final thoughts you would like to express?
+Any further comments, feedback, or questions?
+Alright, thank you so much for your time and participation today.
+I very much appreciate it.
+I’ll share my email with you in case you would like to be in touch for any further questions you have.
+We will conclude the session now.
+Thank you again very much for your participation!

 ## User Feedback

 To be completed